 Off we go on the Trent River north into Canada, on our way to Washington D.C.
 But first, we had to kill another day in Trenton because of wind.
 This was quite disappointing for Jim Blomo, who arrived on Sunday anticipating a week of non-stop cruising action.
 He doesn’t seem to get the whole slow-down-and-enjoy-life thing.
 But then—at least according to criminal defendants in his courtroom—he didn’t really get the whole judge thing either.

-The boys enjoyed the picnic and we enjoyed the company.
+The boys enjoyed the picnic with Blomo and Second Wave, and we enjoyed the company.
 We also enjoyed the sunset from Misty Pearl’s foredeck.